TheRoboDoc/Robit/README.md

 # Robit
 Robit is a small Discord bot made by RoboDoc.
 It can answer messages when pinged in them.
-It uses [OpenAI API Text Davinci V3](https://beta.openai.com/docs/models/gpt-3) for that.
+It uses [OpenAI ChatGPT 3.5 Turbo](https://platform.openai.com/docs/models/gpt-3-5) for that.
 It uses [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) for Discord API interactions.
-Since version 0.4.0 Robit uses ffmpeg to convert video and image formats
+Since version 0.4.0 Robit uses ffmpeg to convert video and image formats.
+Robit also supports image generation via [DALL-E](https://platform.openai.com/docs/models/dall-e)

-You can add Robit to your server [here](https://discord.com/api/oauth2/authorize?client_id=1049457745763500103&permissions=139623525440&scope=bot%20applications.commands)
+You can add Robit to your server [here](https://discord.com/api/oauth2/authorize?client_id=1049457745763500103&permissions=964220668992&scope=bot%20applications.commands)